Arunk-rbs/MachineLearning/README.md

 ### Motivation:
-I have been an Airbnb user for a long time and thus when Udacity provided a challenge to write a blog post, I tried to see that data from an analyst's perspective.
+I have heard a lot about an Airbnb and thus when Udacity provided a challenge to write a blog post, I tried to see that data from an analyst's perspective.

 I was curious about how we could use data science techniques to find interesting trends in Airbnb data.